The Bakery Promise: A Swamp Cats Tale

 Pip observing greenhouse reflection.

 Pip rushed to gather her neighbors for help.
-As a result, together, they collected shiny objects from around the village - old mirrors, polished serving trays, and even Madame Purrington’s prized silver teapot.
+Together, they collected shiny objects from around the village: old mirrors, polished serving trays, and even Madame Purrington’s prized silver teapot.

 Village cats collecting shiny objects.